 15 Apr 2021

 User Experience (UX) Design is a great profession for people who are technically brilliant and amazingly creative.
-Being a UX designer is not easy as it needs a lot of patience, determination, hard work and willingness to improve every day.
-Being one of the highest-paid professions today, this is among the most demanding job profiles as well.
-This is one of the stress-free job profiles of the times if you really enjoy doing it and have a passion for the same.
+Being a UX designer is not easy as it requires a lot of patience, determination, hard work and willingness to improve every day.
+Being one of the highest-paid professions today, it is among the most demanding job profiles as well.
+UX Design is one of the stress-free job profiles only if you really enjoy doing it and have a passion for design.

 As organizations realize the significance of user experience quality for continual success, they are seriously looking forward to hiring the best UX designers available for their firm.
 Being a strong choice for them demands some quality and attitude.
-Unlike being a doctor or some similar profession, a 4 year or 5-year university course is not really relevant to become a successful UX designer.
-You can certainly master the skills on your own with a dedicated self-study and the backing of a part-time UX design course or full-stack UX design bootcamp can fill the gaps and give you enough confidence.
+Unlike being a doctor or other professional fields, a 4 year or 5-year university course is not necessarily needed to become a successful UX designer.
+You can certainly master the skills on your own with dedicated self-study and the backing of a part-time UX design course or full-stack UX design bootcamp.

 Before landing on a decision to take up a career in UX design, ask yourself multiple times whether it is for you.
 A passion and eye for design is a standout quality as opposed to a 4-year degree from a top-rated university to become successful in this field.
 You should have a genuine interest in technology and the quality of self-starting can be of real help.